fb55/domhandler/readme.md

 ##Option: withStartIndices
 Indicates whether a `startIndex` property will be added to nodes.
 When the parser is used in a non-streaming fashion, `startIndex` is an integer indicating the position of the start of the node in the document.
 The default value is "false".

+##Option: withEndIndices
+Indicates whether a `endIndex` property will be added to nodes.
+When the parser is used in a non-streaming fashion, `endIndex` is an integer indicating the position of the end of the node in the document.
+The default value is "false".